by Garwood Communications

 Classical and orchestral performers are now discovering the accuracy and precision of in-ear monitoring; it is also a group which places a very high priority on hearing healthcare.

-In many theatres, monitor levels that are too high can really affect the quality of house sound; also theatrical productions are highly likely to have performers moving around – theatre is anticipated to be a major growth area for in-ear monitoring, curbed only by the problem of actors having to wear multiple body packs (e.g. radio mics) about their costume.
+In many theatre, monitor levels that are too high can really affect the quality of house sound; also theatrical productions are highly likely to have performers moving around – theatre is anticipated to be a major growth area for in-ear monitoring, curbed only by the problem of actors having to wear multiple body packs (e.g. radio mics) about their costume.

 Applications in this sector vary from live music programming to presenter talkback.
 Garwood is currently working with leading British broadcasters to develop specific in-ear monitoring products for this sector.